mjakubowski84/parquet4s/site/docs/docs/fs2.md

 # Integration with FS2

 FS2 integration allows you to read and write Parquet using functional streams.
-Functionality is exactly the same as in the case of Akka module.
+Functionality is exactly the same as in the case of Akka / Pekko module.
 In order to use it, please import the following:

 ```scala
 "com.github.mjakubowski84" %% "parquet4s-fs2" % "@VERSION@"